KalinNonchev/xgbexcel/README.md

 Python package that converts an XGBRegressor model to an Excel formula expression.

+## NB: The package works with xgboost==1.7.1.
+In [xgboost==2.0](https://github.com/dmlc/xgboost/releases/tag/v2.0.0), vector leaves were introduced.
+While I may have limited time to address this myself, contributions and improvements are always welcome.
+Start from [here](https://github.com/dmlc/xgboost/releases/tag/v2.0.0)

 ## How to start

 First, you have to install the package.